KaiosGit/Achaea/README.md

 REQUIREMENTS - PLEASE READ
 --------------------------
-**NECESSARY:** In order for this package to work, it is REQUIRED that you also have Zahan's MapDB (Map Database) reflex package as well.
-You can obtain this package from https://github.com/AchaeaZahan/Nexus (instructions for download are provided by his ReadMe on this page).

 **OPTIONAL:** If you wish to use the Mine Collection feature, you will also need to have Voka's CharacterDB (Character Database) reflex package.
 This is necessary in order to get a mine owner's city with their name while prospecting.
 You can obtain this package from https://forums.achaea.com/discussion/6527/character-db-nexus (right click the link in the post and 'Save Link as').